Percival33/Battleships/README.md

 - [x] Printing (Saving) the state of the game.
 The program should be able to print commands which allows to reconstruct the state of the game.

+Advanced logic:

+- [x] implement A.I. which should be able to execute some reasonable strategy.
+For example, to always move carrier out of the range of other ships, if possible; or to scout the map initially.

 ## Commands: